If you're in town then come and visit us at:

 Reverse view This

-has a hinge is at the top and a clip to open it locket-style at
+has a hinge at the top and a clip to open it locket-style at the

-the bottom.
-It is broken at the hinge.
+bottom.
+It has been broken at the hinge.

 View #V22499